-After this, it can be dismantled and moved to another location for reuse as another temporary facility e.g. as a school, day-care centres or as temporary accommodation during other renovation projects.
+After this, it can then be dismantled and moved to another location for reuse as another temporary facilitiy e.g. as a school, day-care centre or as temporary accommodation during other renovation projects.

 “To ensure that the building met the project’s requirements for adaptability, transport, and reuse, it had to be constructed from durable, premium-quality materials.

 The elements, made of Kerto LVL products, ensured a hardwearing building which was capable of withstanding heavy use,” commented Metsä Wood Sales Manager Lassi Moisio.